Edenpartners/EdenChain-Docs/source/EdenChain-Introduction_120161393.rst

 its particular namespace, and secures performance and scalability by constructing an execution system capable of parallel processing by namespace.
-This enables the ability to carry out a vast number of transactions simultaneously in parallel.
+This enables the ability to carry out a vast number of transactions in parallel.

 Eden supports Solidity, the most popular smart contract language at this time, as well as Dyerium's EVM since smart